 Lead or arsenic are metals with a recognized neurotoxic effect for developing brain at elevated doses (Grandjean and Landrigan 2006).
 Several studies have confirmed that pre- and postnatal exposure to lead (Pb) impairs behavioural and cognitive development in children even at low levels (Lanphear et al. 2005).
 Chronic exposure to arsenic (As) has been associated with reduced neuropsychological development during childhood, independently from neurotoxic effects of other contaminants such as lead (Calderón et al. 2001; Rosado et al. 2007).
 Over the last decade, a considerable effort has been done to reduce the body burden of metals present in the environment.
 Currently, population concentrations for the majority of metals have been reduced substantially (Llop et al. 2012; NHANES Report 2009).

 Several studies, including systematic reviews, have concluded that there are inconsistencies between studies that have hindered to reach conclusive results about the neurotoxic effect of some metals at current low-level (Bellinger 2008a; Brinkel et al. 2009; Menezes-Filho et al. 2009; Wigle et al. 2008).
 Furthermore, the majority of these studies have focused on a few number of metals (Methylmercury, Pb and As) and evidence is still lacking for other metals with potential neurotoxicity, such as cadmium (Kim et al. 2012), thallium (Peter and Viraraghavan 2005) and cobalt (Simonsen et al. 2012).
 In addition, the effects of some trace metals (including copper (Cu) and antimony (Sb)) related to traffic air pollution (from traffic exhaust and also from tire and brake wear) (Steiner et al. 2007) need to be investigated in relation to developmental neurotoxicity.

+Why prenatal exposure can be important?
+I think the justification of why you check this is missing…

 This study aimed to investigate whether prenatal exposure to several metals with a potential neurotoxic effect was associated with neuropsychological development of children at the age of 4 in a Spanish birth cohort.
 Specifically, we measured concentrations of 7 metals presents in human tissues (Co, Cu, As, Cd, Sb, Tl and Pb) in 2 maternal urine samples collected at 12th and 32th weeks of pregnancy.
 Since the vulnerability of the brain could vary widely over the course of pregnancy (Mendola et al. 2002), this design could allow us to disentangle if the metal exposure may be particularly important during the first or third trimester of pregnancy.

 2. METHODS